luciotato/LiteScript/devel/source/v0.8/NOTES.md

 CASE ?

             case actual.findOwnMember(name)
-                when instance of XX
+                when instance of XX:
                     list.push it
                     print it
                     wrap it
-                when is empty
+                when is empty:
                     print "not found"

             var result = actual.findOwnMember(name)